All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How Zepbound Works

 Zepbound uses tirzepatide, a dual-action molecule that activates both the GLP-1 and GIP receptors.
 While Wegovy targets one pathway, Zepbound targets two, which appears to produce a more powerful metabolic response.
+For a complete cost breakdown, see our best tirzepatide compounding pharmacies.
+For a complete cost breakdown, see our cheapest tirzepatide options.

 The GIP receptor activation adds several effects beyond what GLP-1 alone provides.
-GIP signaling may improve how your body metabolizes fat, enhance insulin sensitivity in adipose tissue, and work synergistically with GLP-1 to further suppress appetite .
+GIP signaling may improve how your body metabolizes fat, enhance insulin sensitivity in adipose tissue, and work together effectively with GLP-1 to further suppress appetite .
 This combination is believed to be the reason Zepbound produces more weight loss than Wegovy in clinical data.

 Zepbound's titration moves through six dose levels: 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, and 15 mg.
 This gives doctors more flexibility to find the dose that balances effectiveness with tolerability for each patient.
 Not every patient needs to reach the maximum 15 mg dose to see excellent results.